What to expect when having your beams sandblasted

 9. The walls around the beams will be damaged and have paint removed in the process, so please wait ‘til after sandblasting to do any decorating!

-To wax or not to wax?
+To wax or not to wax your exposed beams?

 After the sandblasting is finished, you need to make the decision on how to treat your beams.
 Our sandblaster offered a waxing treatment but at £800 extra, and with no conclusive evidence whether it was necessary or not, we decided to go without.
 However, I think it is best for you to do your own research on this one.